 There is a loan origination fee that is a percentage of the total loan amount.
 The loan origination fee is deducted proportionately from each loan disbursement you receive.
 Information on PLUS Loan origination fees can be found on the Interest Rates and Fees page of the Federal Student Aid website.

 Do I have to repay my student loans while I’m in school?

-You are not required to pay on your student loans while you are in school as long as you are enrolled at least half time.
+You are not required to pay on your student loans while you are in school, as long as you are enrolled at least half-time (which is 4 credits for graduate students at DU).
 Your unsubsidized loan will go into repayment six months after you graduate, fall below half-time status, take a leave of absence or withdraw from the program.

 When do I have to repay my loan?

 After you graduate, leave school or drop below half-time enrollment, you will have a six-month grace period before you are required to begin repayment.
-During this period, you will receive repayment information from your loan servicer, and you will be notified of your first payment due date.
+During this period, you’ll receive repayment information from your loan servicer and you will be notified of your first payment due date.
 Payments are usually due monthly.
-You are not required to pay while in school; however, if you choose to, there is no penalty for prepaying.
+You are not required to pay while in school; however, if you choose to, there is no penalty to prepay.
 Learn more about repayment timelines.